Chemical warfare – on a National Marine Sanctuary

 A mere 1.5 oz. of Brodifacoum, just enough to fill a shot glass, is the approximate amount needed to infuse 3,500 lbs. of cereal bait with lethal toxicity for thousands of mice.
 But any other animal, including gulls, hawks, eagles, sea lions or seals who consume the Brodifacoum-laced cereal bait pellets, or who eats a poisoned mouse will also be poisoned.

-In order to introduce this massive amount of Brodifacoum to this relatively pristine National Marine Sanctuary, the project requires approval by the U.S. Fish & Wildlife Service (USFWS), currently pending (as of May, 2023).
-The California Coastal Commission (CCC) weighed in on the poison project, since the poison project will affect coastal and marine waters — and granted a “conditional approval” in 2022.
-The CCC’s conditions have not yet been met, but activists expect it will likely be rubber-stamped by this regulatory body which usually bows to institutional and political pressure — but also sometimes responds to public outrage.
+To introduce this massive amount of Brodifacoum poison to this relatively pristine National Marine Sanctuary, the project requires approval by the U.S. Fish & Wildlife Service (USFWS).
+As of Sept.
+2023, that approval is still pending, and not likely due before 2024.
+The California Coastal Commission (CCC) evaluated the poison project, since it affects coastal and marine waters — and, under great institutional pressure balked, but then granted a “conditional concurrence” in 2022, because the CCC’s conditions had not been met.
+Activists are concerned, once out of public scrutiny, it would likely be rubber-stamped.
+This regulatory body typically bows to institutional and political pressure — yet it also sometimes responds to public outrage.

 Share this webpage on social media.
 Media coverage, public awareness and public outrage can pressure politicians to stop this killing project before it begins (which may be as soon as autumn of 2023).

-The majority of the public is either unaware of these ecologically reckless island poisoning campaigns, or oppose them when they learn more facts than are provided by the for-profit poison manufacturers and their “conversation” group supporters who quietly receive large donations to buy their silence.
-The Nature Conservancy, to name one name, has officially partnered with Dow Chemical company.
+The majority of the public is either unaware of these ecologically reckless island poisoning campaigns, or opposes them when they learn more facts than are provided by the for-profit poison manufacturers.

 SIGN THE Change.org PETITION.
 Help us get from 40,000 to 50,000 signatures, making this common sense public demand one of the most popular petitions: https://www.change.org/p/formal-request-to-the-california-coastal-commission-stop-the-poison-drop-on-the-farallon-islands?signed=true